CoataocCreate/ASIX/README.md

 methods are simple but powerfull

 !
-Its not on pip yet so dont run `pip install asix`
+Its not on pip yet so dont run `pip install asix` instead do

+1. Copy asix.py
+2. put in your main project
+3. write "from asix import *"
+4. install pygame
+5. thats it

 ### Core
 Core is the main Object of Screen and contains all methods you can use it like :